swagger-api/swagger-ui/docs/customization/plugin-api.md

 }
 ```

-You can also use the Reselect library to memoize your selectors, which is recommended for any selectors that will see heavy use since Reselect automatically memoizes selector calls for you:
+You can also use the Reselect library to memoize your selectors, which is recommended for any selectors that will see heavy use, since Reselect automatically memoizes selector calls for you:

 ```javascript
 import { createSelector } from "reselect"